DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/bind-to-data/bind-a-report-to-a-transformation-based-data-source.md

     ![](../../../../images/federated-data-source-add-query.png)

-4. In the invoked **Query Builder**, select the **Transformation** query type.
+4. In the invoked [Query Builder](../report-designer-tools/query-builder.md), select the **Transformation** query type.
 Select the data source or query that contains columns you want to transform.
 Select the **Transform** check box next to the column you need to unfold and flatten.
 The bottom pane allows you to specify the aliases for the generated columns.

     ![](../../../../images/federated-data-source-transformation-query.png)